On the northern banks of the River Liffey, two of Dublin’s oldest neighbourhoods sit side by side.

 10. Tour the Jameson Distillery

 The Jameson Distillery is easily spotted, with its giant brick chimney looming over Smithfield’s square.
 While the world-famous whiskey may not be made on this site any more (you’ll need to go to Middleton in County Cork for that), you can still take a tour of the former distillery and immerse yourself in all things whiskey, from a blending masterclass to a cocktail workshop, or a good old fashioned tasting.
+And if you're feeling brave, climb to the top of the once operational chimney with Generator Skyview Tower for 360 degree views of the city.

 Want to see more of Dublin’s neighbourhoods?
 Check out our guide to the villages all around the city.